AndrejaCH/Pewlett-Hackard-Analysis/README.md

 </p>

 #### Overview the code
 To retrieve this data, three tables were merge together: employees, titles and dep_emp with the `inner join`.
-The query has filter by birth date (that indicates who is eligible for the mentorship program) ` WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') ` and `to_date`  to include only current employees.
-Duplicates were removed by ` DISTINCT ON (e.emp_no)` command and to ensure I got the most recent titles, I used `ORDER BY e.emp_no, ti.from_date DESC` command.
+The query filters by birth date (that indicates who is eligible for the mentorship program) with the command ` WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') ` and `to_date`  to include only current employees.
+Duplicates were removed by `DISTINCT ON (e.emp_no)` command.
+To ensure I got the most recent titles, I used `ORDER BY e.emp_no, ti.from_date DESC` command.

 :exclamation: Please see full reports in CSV files [here](Data/) and SQL Queries [here](Queries/Employee_Database_challenge.sql) - **see Deliverable  1 & 2**.

 ## Summary

 As the company is preparing for the upcoming "silver tsunami" a good planning is essential, especially when such a large number of the employees is involved.
-Reports above gives good insight about the number of the employees that are about to retire and hold specific title.
+Reports above give a good insight about the number of the employees that are about to retire and hold specific title.
 However, I believe that additional break down per department will be beneficial for the company.
 In this case headquarters can see what to expect in each department separately.
-In order to retrieve department name information, I merged additional table `departments` into existing table `retirement_titles` with `inner join`.
-With removing the duplicates, the table was ready to be used for additional queries.
+In order to retrieve department name information, I merged additional table `departments` into existing table `retirement_titles` with the `inner join`.
+After removing the duplicates, with `DISTINCT ON` command, the table was ready to be used for additional queries.
 <p align="center">
 <img src="Graphics/Extra_TitlesAndDepartment.PNG" width="60%" height="60%">
 </p>